just3ws/slowa/README.md

-# biscotti-web
+# letter-jumble

-Web app for the Biscotti word descrambler.
+Web app for the Biscotti letter jumble solver.